raymondmolapo/postgis/README.md

 You can schedule a nightly cron job to execute it using *docker exec*, e.g.

 ```
+# Obviously /restore must be persisted outside the container
 docker exec {DOCKER_NAME} su - postgres /runtime/dumpdb.sh /restore
 ```